Enrollees are underutilizing Medicare’s free preventive services

 How frequently did you utilize Medicare's free preventive services in the past year?

-I did not – or don't think I did – utilize one of Medicare's free preventive services in the past year.
+- Nearly two-thirds of our respondents hadn’t – or didn’t think they had – utilized one of Medicare’s free preventive services in the past year.

 After the Affordable Care Act (ACA) was passed in 2010, Medicare began to offer many preventive services without cost-sharing.
 Simply put, as long as your doctor accepts assignment (meaning they agree to charge no more than what Medicare allows) you get those services for free.
 What is surprising is how few people are taking advantage of this.